anyars-encarta/hotel-booking-front-end/README.md

 - **How were the Linters utilised?**

-  - The Linters (Rubocop) were utilised with the help of resources provided by [@microverseinc](https://github.com/microverseinc).
+  - The Linters (Eslint and stylelint) were utilised with the help of resources provided by [@microverseinc](https://github.com/microverseinc).

 - **What new features should be expected in the next release of the project?**